 Penalties imposed if you get convicted in impaired driving are as follows

-- 1st offence: Driving will be prohibited for one year.
+- 1st offense: Driving will be prohibited for one year.
 The minimum fine payable would be for $1,150 fine.
 It will also be required to enroll in the Auto Control driver’s education program

-- 2nd offence: The driving will be prohibited for 3 years.
-There would imprisonment for minimum 30 days and enrollment in the Auto Control Plus driver’s education program would be mandatory.
+- 2nd offense: The driving will be prohibited for 3 years.
+There would be imprisonment for a minimum of 30 days and enrollment in the Auto Control Plus driver’s education program would be mandatory.

 Distracted Driving Penalties in New Brunswick

-New Brunswick strictly prohibits any sort of distract driving to ensure better road safety.
-In 2010 there were amendments to this effect made to the Motor Vehicle Act to ban usage of hand held cell phone and or other devices during driving.
+New Brunswick strictly prohibits any sort of distracted driving to ensure better road safety.
+In 2010 there were amendments to this effect made to the Motor Vehicle Act to ban the usage of handheld cell phones and or other devices during driving.
 There was a public education and awareness campaign conducted before this law was effective in 2011.
-The drivers who violate this law may end up paying a fine of $172.50 and lose 3 points from their driver license.
+The drivers who violate this law may end up paying a fine of $172.50 and lose 3 points from their driver’s license.